HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Dataset

 For the Captioner models, we randomly select one of the following instructions:

-\textbf{Text-to-image models.} We employ two text-to-image models.
+\textbf{Text-to-image models.} We employ five text-to-image models.
 The first is stabilityai/stable-diffusion-3.5-medium, a diffusion-based generative model that we run locally via the Diffusers library on GPU hardware.
-The second is OpenAI's gpt-image-1, which is accessed through the Responses API with gpt-4o-mini acting as the controller for image generation.
-For both models, we use identical prompts.
+The others are OpenAI's gpt-image-1 and gpt-image-1.5, and Google's Gemini 2.5 Flash Image and Gemini 3 Pro Image, which are accessed through their respective APIs with gpt-4o-mini acting as the controller for image generation.
+For all models, we use identical prompts.
 To encourage category diversity, we predefine 170 object categories and randomly select one to be included in each prompt.
-The selected category is then inserted into an instruction given to gpt-4o-mini, which produces a 3–4 sentence description following the specification below.
+The selected category is then inserted into an instruction given to gpt-4o-mini, which produces a 3--4 sentence description following the specification below.